istio/community/WORKING-GROUP-PROCESSES.md

 ### Dissolving a working group

 Some working groups are ephemeral or naturally reach the end of their useful life.
-Working group leads can petition to dissolve their working groups by emailing [istio-steering@googlegroups.com](mailto:istio-steering@googlegroups.com).
-The steering working group also reserves the right to dissolve or recharter working groups over time as necessary.
+Working group leads can petition to dissolve their working groups by emailing [istio-tech-oversight@googlegroups.com](mailto:istio-tech-oversight@googlegroups.com).
+The technical oversight committee also reserves the right to dissolve or recharter working groups over time as necessary.

 ## Leads